What are Assets in Accounting?

 - Depreciation and amortization – One has to determine the method of depreciation of PPE by considering the nature of assets, their useful life, and scrap value.
 For amortization, one has to consider the nature of intangibles, its ownership, and how the intangibles will help the entity in gaining revenue.

 - Impairment of assets– Impairment means to deplete the value based on the change in market factors.
 It is considering when the book value of the asset is less than the market value of the asset.

 - Obsoleting of technology – Machinery is highly dependent on the version of the technology prevailing in the market.
 Hence, any depletion, obsolescence will lead to a change in the value.

-- Sale of asset– This is one of the most common scenarios in which an entity sells the assets either for replacement or for the diversification.
-The main thing one has to determine while recording the sale of an asset is gain on sale, market rate and stamp duty value.
+- Sale of an asset– This is one of the most common scenarios in which an entity sells the assets either for replacement or for the diversification.
+The main thing one has to determine while recording the sale of an asset is gain on sale, market rate, and stamp duty value.

 - Change in the useful life of the asset – Many factors like depreciation, impairment, or capacity of assets are highly dependent on the useful life estimate.
 Any change in the same will be needed to be considered judiciously.
 Also, taking professional or actuarial opinion while estimating the useful life will add to the authenticity of the estimates

 - Change in the statutory requirement to change the disclosure – Accounting of the assets is always happen under the strict guidelines of IFRS, GAAP, and local laws.
 Disclosure and valuation will be dependent on these rules.
 Any change in them will directly require a change in the disclosure and valuation in the statements.